 Joel Halcomb is Lecturer in Early Modern History at the University of East Anglia.
 His research focuses on religious practice and religious politics in Britain and Ireland during the British Civil Wars.
 He was an Assistant Editor for The Minutes and Papers of the Westminster Assembly, 1643–1653 (2012, with Chad Van Dixhoorn, Mark Garcia, and Inga Jones) and is currently co-editor of volume three of The Writing and Speeches of Oliver Cromwell (2015, with Patrick Little and David Smith).
 He is also preparing a monograph on the Congregational movement during the Civil Wars.
 Contact: J.Halcomb@uea.ac.uk

-Mark Burden is a postdoctoral researcher at the University of Aix-Marseille and adminstrator of the Dissenting Experience blog.
+Mark Burden joigned the project in 2015–2016 as a postdoctoral researcher at the University of Aix-Marseille and administrator of the Dissenting Experience blog.
 His main role is to assist in the compilation of an inventory and calendar of Puritan and dissenting church books in England and Wales, c.1640-1714 (InvenCaP).
 He is the author of A Biographical Dictionary of Tutors at the Dissenters’ Private Academies, 1660-1729 (Centre for Dissenting Studies, 2012) and assistant editor of A History of the Dissenting Academies in the British Isles, 1660-1860, ed.
 Isabel Rivers (CUP, under contract).
 He has also written articles on the seventeenth-century Puritan poet Lucy Hutchinson and the eighteenth-century High Church historian John Walker.
-Contact: email@example.com or firstname.lastname@example.org

 Rachel Adcock is Lecturer in English at Keele University.
 Her research focuses on seventeenth-century dissenting women’s writing, particularly the writings of female Baptists and the ways in which they comment on and interrogate early congregational practices.
 She has recently published a monograph, Baptist Women’s Writings in Revolutionary Culture: 1640-1680 (Ashgate, 2015), which examines women’s written experiences and prophecies in light of accounts by heresiographers and the debates in church record books, and has published essays on this research in Prose Studies and The Seventeenth Century among others.
 Following the publication of the co-edited anthology, Flesh and Spirit: An Anthology of Seventeenth-Century Women’s Writing (MUP, 2014), Rachel is now preparing a co-edited collection of essays on Women, Religion, and the Body in Early Modernity to which she is contributing an essay on representations of baptism and health.
 She is also editing two plays for The Cambridge Edition of the Works of Aphra Behn and researching women’s role in post-Restoration dissent more generally.
 Contact: R.C.Adcock@keele.ac.uk